 Start Your Own Business or Start-up

 Take into consideration that the requirements will also vary.
 Canada’s startup visa has language requirements of French, English or both.
 Many countries will need you to invest a number of funds and have a qualifying business plan like New Zealand.
 A lucrative destination to consider is Ireland because of it being a start-up hub that is ideal for internationals.
-Ireland has the Start up Entrepreneur Programme or STEP for short.
+Ireland has the Start-up Entrepreneur Programme or STEP for short.
 If you want to have a good business proposal and £50,000 of funds then check it out.
+Keep in mind that for some of these visas you will need significant funds to even be considered eligible.

 Freelance or Self-Employment Visa

 Yes, such a visa exists but not necessarily as the title of freelance for some countries.
-Are you self employed and have a good enough income to be self sufficient?
+Are you self employed and have a good enough income to be self-sufficient?
 Some countries will allow you to come as a self-employed person.
-Countries like Estonia for instance, which has opened up its borders to many internationals due to it’s boom in business and technology jobs.
+Countries like Estonia for instance, which has opened up their borders to many internationals due to its boom in business and technology jobs.
 Lucky for you, that as of August 2020 Estonia has a Digital Nomad Visa.
 If you’re a remote worker you’re still able to come to Estonia and legally work for your company that is located overseas.
 This is a legitimate way for Americans to move abroad.

 Working Holiday Visa